patlux/patwoz-de/README.md

 ## Contact

-If you want to contact me you can reach me at <email@patwoz.de>.
+If you want to contact me you can reach me at <hi@patwoz.de>.

 ## License